cmstead/js-codeformer/README.md

     - convert a string, or string concatenation to a template literal
     - no keybinding

-- Select Conversion
-    - Windows: ctrl+shift+j, c
-    - Mac: cmd+shift+j, c

 ## Actions ##

 Not everything we want to do with our code is a refactoring.
 That doesn't mean we can't automate it.
 Actions aim to pair with the supported refactorings in order to provide a smooth development experience.

 Current Actions:

+- Select Action (Action Palette)
+    - Windows: ctrl+shift+j, p
+    - Mac: cmd+shift+j, p
 - Surround with
     - Keybindings (hot keys)
         - Windows: ctrl+shift+j, w
         - Mac: cmd+shift+j, w
-    - Available templates
-        - Arrow function
-        - Function
-        - Try/Catch
-        - Variable
+    - There are a significant number of available templates, and the list grows regularly
 - Change variable type
     - Change variable declaration type from current type to const, let, or var
     - No keybinding